uen/syndicate/README.md

 ## Installation
  1. Install DarkRP - this gamemode is derived from it
  2. Drag the gamemode to your gamemodes folder
- 3. Copy `/syndicate/gamemode/config/config-default.lua` to `config.lua` so your config changes are not overridden every time your configuration.
+ 3. Copy `/syndicate/gamemode/config/config-default.lua` to `config.lua` so your config changes are not overridden every time you update.
  4. Edit the settings in `config.lua` - the defaults will work too
- 5. Edit mysql.lua with your MySQL settings
+ 5. Edit /syndicate/gamemode/config/mysql.lua with your MySQL settings
+ 6. Start and join your server, type 'fadmin setroot <yourname>' into the console to make yourself admin
+ 7. Press F4, go to admin, and setup your territories, spawns and buildings
+ 8. Use the admin tools to configure power sockets, capture points and cash spawns
  6. Done!

 ## Support
 You can add me on Steam [here](https://steamcommunity.com/id/vrondakis) - leave a comment as to why you are adding.

+## Development
+View development tips here: [https://syndicate.manolis.io/doku.php?id=developer](https://syndicate.manolis.io/doku.php?id=developer)

 ## Tips